BrianInGermany/oldcardgames/content/_posts/en/2023-09-15-offenbacher_bullshit.markdown

 A two-dice party game made for liars and risk takers.

 ## Setup
-You'll need two dice and a dice cup If you don't want to take score with drinks, you'll need pen & paper.
+You'll need two dice, a dice cup and a beer coaster.
-- A beer coaster is useful to hold the dice in the cup.
+- If you don't want to take score with drinks, you'll need pen & paper.

 ## Roll Values
 To read your roll, always count the higher die as the tens digit and the lower die as the ones.